Shahrin Islam Tuhin

-Muhammad Shahrin Islam Chowdhury (মোহাম্মদ শাহরিন ইসলাম চৌধুরী), also known by his daak naam Tuhin (তুহিন), is a Bangladesh Nationalist Party politician and former member of parliament for Nilphamari-1.
-He is the nephew of former Prime Minister of Bangladesh Khaleda Zia.
+Shahrin Islam Chowdhury Tuhin (শাহরিন ইসলাম চৌধুরী তুহিন), also known by his daak naam Tuhin, is a Bangladesh Nationalist Party politician and a former member of parliament for Nilphamari-1.
+He is the nephew of former prime minister Khaleda Zia.

 Early life and family

-Shahrin Islam Tuhin was born in Rajshahi, to a Bengali Muslim family.
+Shahrin Islam Tuhin was born in Rajshahi to a Bengali Muslim family.
 His ancestral home is in the village of Gomnati, Domar, Nilphamari District.
 His father, Rafiqul Islam Chowdhury, was a professor of economics and dean at the University of Rajshahi and the former VC of Islamic University, Bangladesh.
-Tuhin's mother, Selima Islam, is the eldest sister of former Prime Minister of Bangladesh Khaleda Zia and the descendant of Murad Khan, a 16th-century Middle Eastern immigrant.
+Tuhin's mother, Selima Islam, is the eldest sister of former prime minister Khaleda Zia and the descendant of Murad Khan, a 16th-century Middle Eastern immigrant.

 Career

-Tuhin formerly served as the president of the Nilphamari District branch of the Bangladesh Nationalist Party, a political party founded by President Ziaur Rahman, the husband of his maternal aunt.
-He took part in the February 1996 Bangladeshi general election as a Bangladesh Nationalist Party candidate, and successfully won a seat in parliament for the Nilphamari-1 constituency.
+Tuhin formerly served as the president of the Nilphamari District branch of the Bangladesh Nationalist Party (BNP), a political party founded by President Ziaur Rahman, the husband of his maternal aunt.
+He took part in the February 1996 Bangladeshi general election as a BNP candidate and won a seat in parliament for the Nilphamari-1 constituency.

 He also competed in the elections of June 1996 and 2001, but was unable to win a seat in either.
 In 2016, Tuhin was made a member of the executive committee in the Bangladesh Nationalist Party.